MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 ![Image of the world with added "My Edited World!" text](Media/CreateAWorldTemplate/edited_world_icon_jpeg.png)

 Don't get too attached to your edited world icon, though.
 Whenever you play the world and then save and exit, Minecraft makes a new icon to replace it to reflect your gameplay.
-We just want to make changes to this first one to distinguish it from the original world.
+We want to make changes to this first one to distinguish it from the original world.

 ### Re-Packaging a Minecraft World

-Now, we're going to zip everything back up, rename the zip to **.mcworld**, and open it again in Minecraft.
+Now, we're going to zip everything back up, rename the **.zip** extension to **.mcworld**, and open it again in Minecraft.

 1. Inside the world folder, select all of the individual files.